 The series The Army of Duchy of Warsaw has a long history.
-It is a project and creation of Ryszard Morawski, renown painter and well known expert of military uniforms.
-His excellent illustrations of military subjects were first published in the publication Relax in the 1970s.
+It is a project and creation of Ryszard Morawski, a renowned painter and well known expert of military uniforms.
+His excellent illustrations of military subjects first appeared in the publication Relax in the 1970s.
 In 1992, the publishing company Bellona issued the album The Cavalry, the first album in the series The Army of Duchy of Warsaw.
 It contained 33 color plates illustrating uniforms of four selected cavalry formations: Chasseurs, Cuirassiers, Hussars and Cracow Cavalry.
 All plates were done by R. Morawski.
 Four years later, in 1996 Bellona published Generals and Staffs the second album in the series containing 42, color, full page illustrations.
 Henryk Wielecki wrote the text in both sold out albums, and Andrzej Rekść-Raubo did the illuminated text ornaments and endpaper.

 After an eight years break, in 2004, enthusiasts of the Napoleonic Era received the third album ; Artillery, Engineers, Sappers.
 It was published by Pelta W. Chojnacki (2nd edition by Karabela D. Chojnacka).
 In 50 colorful plates, including 3 fold out pages, Morawski introduced the uniforms and equipment of artillery, engineers and sappers.
 It was the first publication extensively dedicated to mounted and foot artillery, engineers, sappers, pontooniers, and drivers of equipment trains.
 The author of the text is the well-known historian Andrzej Nieuważny, an expert on the Napoleonic era.